memorialforestdg/memorialforestdg.github.io/src/pages/about/the-artists.md

 ## Thanks

-The Artists would like to thank everyone involved in the co-creation of The Dispersed Memorial Forest, including: our Site and Community Partners, members of the project’s Steering Group, Remembering Together staff at greenspace Scotland, and the community groups and organisations across D&G who worked with us to host workshops, conversations, and public events.
+The Artists would like to thank everyone involved in the co-creation of _The Dispersed Memorial Forest_, including: our Site and Community Partners, members of the project’s Steering Group, Remembering Together staff at greenspace Scotland, and the community groups and organisations across D&G who worked with us to host workshops, conversations, and public events.

 Special thanks – and with the utmost respect – to everyone who shared their experiences during the pandemic, and stories of loss and resilience.
-The conversations, ideas, postcards, Tree of Remembrance ribbons shared with us during workshops and public events collaboratively shaped the Memorial Forest.
+The conversations, ideas, postcards, _Tree of Remembrance_ ribbons shared with us during workshops and public events collaboratively shaped the Memorial Forest.

 The Memorial Forest has been co-created by you, and would not be possible without your voices, stories, and generous contributions.
 It has been an honour and a privilege to develop, shape, and deliver D&G’s Covid memorial alongside so many others.